Consensys/ethql/src/ens/README.md

+# ENS plugin

+This plugin adds support for resolving addresses from the [Ethereum Name Service](https://ens.domains/).

-ENS names can be used in queries in place of an address:
+ENS names can be used in queries in place of an address.
+Here are a few examples.

-### Address:
+### Address

 ```
   {
     account(address: "ethereum.eth") {